Guardians vs. Cardinals Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 48 hits with 11 doubles, a triple, a home run and 27 walks.
-He has driven in 14 runs with eight stolen bases.
+- Steven Kwan has 11 doubles, a triple, a home run, 27 walks and 15 RBI (49 total hits).
+He's also stolen eight bases.

 Kwan Recent Games